 Why it's easy

 So, what I do is look for reasons why a particular language is EASY.
-We’re going to have to work together anyway, so we may as well be friends!
-Apart from a couple of random hours over the last weekend, today is actually Day #1 of my Czech studies.
-I have an entire 5 or 6 days before I even arrive in Prague so there’s no rush to get into learning basic phrases just yet.
-My mission today was to very quickly browse my grammar book and find reasons why Czech is easy.
-I’ve gotten through about a third of that book (not studying; just casually browsing and flicking through pages) and this is what I’ve found already:
+We're going to have to work together anyway, so we may as well be friends!
+When starting out in Czech, the first thing I did was quickly browse my grammar book and find reasons why Czech is easy.
+I had only gotten through about a third of that book (not studying; just casually browsing and flicking through pages) and this is what I found:

 - No definite/indefinite articles, i.e. no word for “a” or “the”; it's implied from the context.
 This makes it a lot easier to construct a lot of basic sentences that are entirely correct without worrying about the gender of the noun (e.g. “The car is here” begs the question in French, Spanish, etc. whether to say el/le or la)